-9.5 IPCONFIG
+12.6 IPCONFIG

-IPconfig is a Windows command line utility that displays IP settings for each network interface.
+Ipconfig is a Windows command line utility that displays IP settings for each network interface.
 If Point-to-Point Protocol (PPP) or VPN is used they are also shown.
 With the advent of IPv6 the IPCONFIG /ALL command gets pretty verbose with all the tunnel adapters.
 Tunnel adapters are software that allows data to move between IPv4 and IPv6 networks.

-Adapter Address is the hardware address assigned to the physical network interface.
+Adapter address is the hardware address assigned to the physical network interface.
 For Ethernet this is a 48-bit Media Access Controller (MAC) address.
 Dialup PPP assigns a dummy MAC to the adapter.
 Default Gateway is the address packets are sent to connect to foreign hosts.
 DHCP server is the address of the dynamic host controller protocol server.
 At power up client emits a DHCP discovery message to find active DHCP servers.
 DNS server is the address of the name server.
-In a simple network DNS, Gateway and DHCP address will be that of the broadband router.
-The last two lines show when lease was obtained and when it expires.
+In a simple network DNS, Gateway and DHCP address will typically be that of the broadband router.